atilafreitasjr/code_education/README.md

 $ git commit

-Adicionando arquivo de README com as principais instruÁıes que utilizei para fazer o push.
+Adicionando arquivo de README com as principais instru√ß√µes que utilizei para fazer o push.
-# Please enter the commit message for your changes.
-Lines starting
-# with '#' will be ignored, and an empty message aborts the commit.
+Please enter the commit message for your changes.
+Lines starting with '#' will be ignored, and an empty message aborts the commit.
-# On branch master
+On branch master
-# Changes to be committed:
+Changes to be committed:
-#       new file:   README.md
+     new file:   README.md